sagemath/sagewiki_to_gh-2022-10-10/grants/09/ccli.md

    * Polish any issues in calculus (e.g., see recent sage-devel posts about differentation)
  * Documentation
    * Mini-grants for people to write subject-specific tutorials, aimed at undergrad education
  * Library of interacts distributed with Sage, with organization (see MMA Demonstrations website)
+   * A more organized and polished version of the [[http://wiki.sagemath.org/interact|Sage interacts]]
  * Windows port
    * Finish whatever is left to make the Cygwin port run
  * Notebook enhancements